yowainwright/pastoralist/README.md

 ---
 ## Roadmap

+**Updated `2022-05-20`**

-- [ ] More tests
+- More tests (in progress)
-- [ ] Local development setup
+- Local development setup (next few days)
-- [ ] Provide more configuration options using a tool like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
+- Provide more configuration options using a tool like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) (within the next weeks)
-- [ ] Provide caveats, code examples, and more documentation.
+- Provide caveats, code examples, and more documentation (next few days)